dprojects/getDimensions/Demo/README.md

 ## Demo001_quickstart

 This is the quickstart with furniture parts examples.
 I use this demo for documentation purposes.
-This is good start for feature testing.
+This is good start for feature testing or learning FreeCAD woodworking.

 |   |   |
 |---|---|